6.1.1 Automatic Flying Method

 To create a plan, select the 'Create Plan' button.
 This will open the spraying map on the screen along with the parameter setting options window, as shown in the following image.

 On the screen, all dimensions, including lengths of the plan, are visible.
 This includes an area calculation in acres, which is depicted in the image.
+This view also shows the estimated spray area in Acre.
 On the left-hand side of the screen, a list of editable parameters is presented.
 Users can modify these values using slide bars.
 The plan also features an outer boundary delineated by a red line, serving as a fence.
 Users have the flexibility to customize this fence to suit their application's needs, as demonstrated in the image.

 The purpose of these fence boundaries is twofold: Firstly, they aim to prevent the user’s vehicle from unintentionally entering (inclusion) or leaving (exclusion) the defined fence areas.
 This is achieved by triggering a failsafe action, such as returning to the launch (RTL) point.
 Secondly, in the case of a Copter flying in Loiter mode with Object Avoidance configured, the vehicle will often halt before crossing the fence boundaries and, in certain instances, alter its flight path to navigate around these boundaries.